benradstone/wandisco-documentation-ldm/docs/migrate-metadata.md

 sidebar_label: Migrate metada
 ---

+Once you have [connected to your metastores](./connect-to-metastores.md) and [defined metadata rules](./define-metadata-rules.md) you're ready to migrate metadata.

 ## Create metadata migrations

 Migrate metadata from your source metastore/database to a target metastore/database using the `hive migration` command.
 Migrations will transfer existing metadata, as well as any subsequent changes made to the source metadata (in its scope), while HiveMigrator remains in operation.